Rare Disease Diagnostic Testing

 Contact us to request complimentary CYP2D6 genotyping for adult patients with Gaucher disease type 1, or for more information about this testing service.

-The Roadmap2Rare Diagnostic Program is not intended to, and should not, interfere in any way with a clinician’s or patient’s independent judgement and freedom of choice in the testing and treatment options for these diseases.
+The Roadmap2Rare Diagnostic Program is not intended to and should not interfere in any way with a clinician’s or patient’s independent judgment and freedom of choice in the testing and treatment options for these diseases.
 Clinicians and patients should always consider the full range of testing and treatment options and select those most appropriate for the individual patient.
+The identifying information of patients and clinicians is not shared with Sanofi Canada.